 Originally from Mercer Island, Washington, Dave Schumacher comes to Greater Seattle Surf with over thirty years of playing and coaching experience.
-Dave will serve as the Director of Soccer Operations at Surf after six years as Technical Director of FC Alliance and Northshore Youth Soccer Association.
-He will oversee the administrative and business operations for the club.
+Prior to his time with Surf, Dave served six years as Technical Director of FC Alliance and Northshore Youth Soccer Association.
+He currently oversees the administrative and business operations for Greater Seattle Surf.

 Dave grew up playing youth soccer from the age of eight.
 At this time there was no youth soccer on the entire Eastside of Lake Washington.
 His first year of soccer was through the Boys & Girls Club in Bellevue which was only the second year that soccer was offered youth outside of Seattle.
 This effort was led by soccer pioneer Jack Goldingay.
 Jack’s efforts resulted the creation of Washington Youth Soccer.
 Dave continued to play soccer up until high school and the returned to playing in college and the local Men’s League in Seattle.